ibm-cloud-docs/watsonxdata/happy_path.md

 Best practice:

 * For the trial, pause the engine whenever you are not using it for queries.
-* For the trial, it is recommend to go with a single Presto engine (memory or storage optimized) that has one head node and one worker node.
+* For the trial, it is recommend going with a single Presto engine (memory or cache optimized) that has one head node and one worker node.
 * If you choose not to continue, buy and build on with your {{site.data.keyword.lakehouse_short}} you must manually delete your instance from the resource list before the promo credits are consumed.
-For more information about how to delete an instance, see [Viewing Usage](#hp_monitor_usg)
+For more information about how to delete an instance, see [Viewing Usage](#hp_monitor_usg).

 ## Applying the promotion code
 {: #hp_get_promo}